Walks99/Walks99/README.md

 ## Welcome to My GitHub Profile! 👋

 Hey There!
-I'm Ben, a 24-year-old career changing who has hung up their corporate shoes in search of a new challenge.
+I'm Ben, a 24-year-old career changer who has hung up their corporate shoes in search of a new challenge.
 After five years in sales, it was time to shake things up.
-With the pursuasion of a close friend to peak my head into the world of software development, my interest was captivated.
+With the persuasion of a close friend to peak my head into the world of software development, my interest was captivated.
 So here I am, enthusiastic and eager to continue to grow as a Full Stack Web Developer.

 ### About Me

 - 👨🏻‍💻 **From corporate to code - Career changer**
 - 🇳🇿 **New Zealand born and raised**
-- 🥾**Avid hiker with a love for the outdoors**
+- 🥾 **Avid hiker with a love for the outdoors**
 - 📖 **Currently mastering Full Stack Development at Mission Ready HQ**

 ### My Path

 - 👔 **Five years of corporate sales**
-- 💡 **A realisation to pursue meaningful work**
+- 💡 **A realization to pursue meaningful work**
 - 💻 **Discovering tech and Full Stack Web Development**
 - 🚌 **Going back to school and embarking on a new journey**
 - 🎓 **Level 4:** Certificate in Technology Product Development Essentials (NZQA accredited)